 Another update that reinforces transparency is the expectation for agents to offer a 14-day cooling-off period for clients, so they can cancel any agreement or assignment they’ve entered into.

 The standard for agents also expects agents to agree the terms of engagement in writing and provide details of how the client should contact them.
-The standard specifically highlighted social media accounts, a PO Box or an email account not linked to the agent – such as an [email protected] or [email protected] firm email address) – as “not sufficient by itself”.
+The standard specifically highlighted social media accounts, a PO Box or an email account not linked to the agent – such as an info@ or contact@ firm email address) – as “not sufficient by itself”.

 Clients should also be given on request the details of how they can complain about an agent and the details of how the client can complain to the agent’s professional body.